The Members of 16Hands

 As always, new Visiting Artists will be joining us.

 Every tour is different, with new work and, of course, new Visiting Artists.
-Check out the Visiting Artist page to see what this spring tour has in the works.
+Check out the Visiting Artist page closer to the time of the tour to see who is coming and what work they will share with us.

 See you then!